Environmental threats to the Great Barrier Reef

 The Great Barrier Reef is the world's largest reef systems, stretching along the East coast of Australia from the northern tip down at Cape York to the town of Bundaberg, is composed of roughly 2,900 individual reefs and 940 islands and cays that stretch for 2,300 kilometres (1,616 mi) and cover an area of approximately 344400 km2.
 The reef is located in the Coral Sea, off the coast of Queensland in northeast Australia.
 A large part of the reef is protected by the Great Barrier Reef Marine Park.

-According to the 2014 report of the Australian Government's Great Barrier Reef Marine Park Authority (GBRMPA), says that climate change is the most significant environmental threat to the Great Barrier Reef, while the other major environmental pressures are listed as decreased water quality from land-based runoff, impacts from coastal development and some persistent impacts from fishing activities.
+A 2014 report of the Australian Government's Great Barrier Reef Marine Park Authority (GBRMPA) says that climate change is the most significant environmental threat to the Great Barrier Reef.
+Other major environmental pressures listed are decreased water quality from land-based runoff, impacts from coastal development, and some persistent impacts from fishing activities.
 The reef is also threatened by storms, coral bleaching and ocean acidification.
 The 2014 report also shows that, while numerous marine life species have recovered after previous declines, the strength of the dugong population is continuing to decline.
 Terry Hughes, Federation Fellow, ARC Centre of Excellence for Coral Reef Studies at James Cook University, wrote in a 14 August 2014 Conversation piece that harmful government policies and ongoing conflicts of interest over mining royalties are risks of an equivalent magnitude.

-The GBRMPA consider climate change, poor water quality, coastal development, and some impacts from fishing to be the area's major threats, but reef scientists Jon Day, Bob Pressey, Jon Brodie and Hughes stated that the "cumulative effects of many combined impacts" is the real issue.
+Reef scientists Jon Day, Bob Pressey, Jon Brodie, and Hughes have stated that the "cumulative effects of many combined impacts" is the real issue.